This post is based on an excerpt from the book The Performance Manager: Proven Strategies for Turning Information into Higher Business Performance.

 How Finance strikes this balance (and many others) to a large measure determines the success or failure of the company.

-Although some organisations have made significant strides in reshaping their Finance organisations to yield higher business performance, some are still lagging.
-They are failing to realise the nature of change knocking at their doorsteps.
+Although some organizations have made significant strides in reshaping their Finance organizations to yield higher business performance, some are still lagging.
+They are failing to realize the nature of change knocking at their doorsteps.